 To prevent downloading of sensitive information, Kazaa advises its users to set up a special "My Shared Files" folder on their desktop.
 Then, when people try to download a file, they can only have access to the shared folder, rather than being allowed to wander freely across the individual's hard drive.
 Kazaa also comes equipped with virus-protection software that weeds out some of the bugs floating around cyberspace.

-For more information on Kazaa, file sharing and related topics, check out the links on the next page.
+For more information on Kazaa, file sharing and related topics, check out the links below.

 More Great Links

 - Sonic Boom: Napster, MP3, and the New Pioneers of Music, by John Alderman

 - Peer-to-Peer: Harnessing the Power of Disruptive Technologies, by Andy Oram

 - Steal This File-Sharing Book, by Wallace Wang

 - MP3 Underground: The Inside Guide to MP3 Music, Napster, RealJukebox, MusicMatch, and Hidden Internet Songs, by Ron White (with CD-ROM)

 - "459 European P2P users sued."
 AfterDawn.com, October 7, 2004 http://www.afterdawn.com/news/archive/5675.cfm